Consortium Agreement of 1954

-The Consortium Agreement of 1954 provided Western oil companies with 50% ownership of Iranian oil production after its ratification in 1954 expiring in 1979.
-In spite of numerous negotiations and offers, the Shah of Iran refused to extend the Agreement which originally and clearly postulated that the Consortium had the right to prolong it 15 years (3 times 5 years).
+The Consortium Agreement of 1954 (Persian: قرارداد کنسرسیوم) provided Western oil companies with 50% ownership of Iranian oil production after its ratification in 1954 expiring in 1979.
+According to the consortium agreement, 40% of Iran's oil shares belonged to 5 American companies, the other 40% belonged to Iran-UK oil companies, 14% belonged to a Dutch oil company, and the remaining 6% belonged to a French oil company.
+In spite of numerous negotiations and offers, Mohammad Reza Shah refused to extend the Agreement which originally and clearly postulated that the Consortium had the right to prolong it 15 years (3 times 5 years).

 History

 A year after the overthrow of Premier Mohammad Mossadegh by the United States and the United Kingdom in the 1953 Iranian coup d'état, the British and American governments began pressuring the reinstated Shah of Iran into negotiations with Britain over the ownership of the Anglo-Persian Oil Company.
 The British cabinet had imposed a series of economic sanctions on Iran that prohibited the export of key commodities to Iran.
 Britain's boycott had become devastatingly effective, with Iranians "becoming poorer and unhappier by the day".

 Terms

-The dispute was finalized with the incorporation of a 25-year international Oil Consortium Agreement of 1954, dividing the aforementioned 50% ownership to foreign companies as follows.
-40% to be divided equally (8% each) among the five major American companies; British Petroleum to have a 40% share; Royal Dutch/Shell to have 14%; and CFP, a French Company, to receive 6%.
+The dispute was finalized with the incorporation of a 25-year international Oil Consortium Agreement of 1954, dividing the aforementioned 50% foreign ownership as follows: 40% to be divided equally (8% each) between five major American companies; 40% for British Petroleum; Royal Dutch/Shell to have 14%; and 6% for Compagnie française des pétroles (CFP), a French company.
 A year later in 1955 US-government ordered the 5 US-companies to each transfer 1% of their 8%, to several smaller companies because these companies had complained that 'they were left out'.